-Analysis of the Resource Characterization and potential significant contaminant sources of the SWAP area for the Naval Security Group indicates that the water supply is susceptible to possible future contamination based on the following:
+Analysis of the Resource Characterization and potential significant contaminant sources of the SWAP area for Chester Water Department indicates that the water supply is susceptible to possible future contamination based on the following:

-- ✓ Source water protection efforts should be directed toward the establishment of an effective and efficient emergency response plan if one does not currently exist. - ✓ Current land use practices may have an adverse impact on the ecological health of the South Branch of the Potomac River Watershed.
+- ✓ The large irregular shape and the size of the WSDA present an increased potential for contamination.
+In addition, stream crossings provide the opportunity for an accidental release/spill of material to easily get directly into the stream drainage network.
+Source water protection efforts should be directed toward the establishment of an effective and efficient emergency response plan if one does not currently exist. - ✓ Current land use practices may have an adverse impact on the ecological health of the Upper Ohio River North Watershed.
 Higher bacteria levels are generally concentrated around populations centers, caused by regulated or unregulated discharges.
-In addition, the health of the South Branch of the Potomac River may be impacted by a number of regulated and unregulated point and non-point sources in the ZCC and WSDA.
+In addition, the health of the Ohio River may be impacted by a number of regulated and unregulated point and non-point sources in the ZCC and WSDA.